Skip to primary navigation Skip to content Skip to footer

 Multiple train cars were created for first-class passengers.
 Below are a few popular examples that still have variations that run today.

-a group of people sitting at a table in a dining car on a passenger train
+A family of four sitting at a table in a dining car on a passenger train while the waitress checks on them.

 Dining Cars: Marrying the excitement of traveling by train with the convenience of not having to stop for food, dining on the train became an exciting experience for passengers.
 Table service and fine dining were initially reserved for first-class passengers because of the cost to build and operate